Mississippi Slugburger

 A Colorado green chile burger arrives smothered: a cheeseburger flooded with gravy-thick pork green chile until the bun gives way, eaten with a fork.
 Built on the Pueblo Mosco chile.

 A seared beef patty with American cheese laid on while it is still on the heat, so the slice melts into the crust and seals the meat.
-What the cheese changes is the whole sandwich.
+What the cheese changes runs through the whole sandwich.

 Flame-grilled quarter-pound beef patty with lettuce, tomato, mayo, ketchup, pickles, and onions on a sesame seed bun; created 1957 in Mia...